Wayne L. Wilson: Author Letter

 I've found that I can write in almost any milieu if necessary.
 I've written in offices and warehouses with loud voices, music blasting, people shipping products, and madly dashing about.
 I've written in tiny one-person-only standing rooms, and funky, cold garages with a little space heater that warmed up my feet but left the rest of me feeling like a Popsicle.
 But that's okay, it was part of the process.
 On another note, when I worked on my first novel, I wrote the majority of it near the beach, and at times by candlelight, which seemed to fuel my spiritual inspiration.

-There are a plethora of writers who have greatly influenced me.
+There are a plethora of writers who have influenced me greatly.
 The ones that immediately come to mind are James Baldwin, Ray Bradbury, Thomas Paine, Nadine Gordimer, August Wilson, Gabriel Garcia Marquez, and Harper Lee.
-Though I’ve written in a variety of genres, the types of stories and books I enjoy writing most are what I call a mixture of sociocultural realism and fantasy
+Their works have shaped my perspective and inspired my journey as an author.
+Though I've written in a variety of genres, the types of stories and books I enjoy writing are what I call a mixture of sociocultural realism and fantasy that is how I want my works and my name Wayne L. Wilson to be referenced.